kragen/derctuo/markdown/cyclic-fabrication-systems.md

 manufacturing; for example, hydrofluoric acid removes silicon dioxide, but not silicon or organic photoresists, while piranha removes organic photoresists but none of the layers in chips, including silicon dioxide.
-But it's also used in more prosaic ways: hot water with alum in it, for example, will eat steel but not aluminum, copper, tin, or zinc, a fact commonly used to remove broken drillbits; so you could imagine a CFS using alum in place of grinding to shape steel cutting
+But it’s also used in more prosaic ways: hot water with alum in it, for example, will eat steel but not aluminum, copper, tin, or zinc, a fact commonly used to remove broken drillbits; so you could imagine a CFS using alum in place of grinding to shape steel cutting